Migraine headaches are more common than you'd probably think.

-Some of you might point out that, yes... some of the above mentioned drugs such as the serotonin antagonists, and beta blockers are in fact used as a preventative treatment, but success is spotty at best and the list of side effects can be long and uncomfortable.
-This is quote common with reductionist style drugs.
+Some of you might point out that, yes... some of the above mentioned drugs such as the serotonin antagonists, and beta blockers are in fact used as a preventative treatment, but success is sporadic at best and the list of side effects can be long and uncomfortable.
+This problem is common with reductionist style drugs.

 Feverfew for Migraines:

 Traditional usage of feverfew mainly involved treatment for allergies, and cold/flu type symptoms, and has been suggested by the highly esteemed physician and botanist Dioscorides to be useful in "all hot inflammations".
 Only in more modern times have we discovered feverfew so effective for migraine headaches.

 Beginning in around the 1980's, media coverage of feverfew being the "cure" for migraines led several doctors to conduct a closer study to see if feverfew actually worked in clinical practice, and submitted a series of clinical case studies to a Scientific journal.
 This led to a huge increase in research interest on the herb and several large scale studies have been done to investigate these effects closer.

 One double blind placebo controlled clinical trial for example found that feverfew produced a significant reduction in both migraine headache frequency and intensity compared with a placebo.
 Multiple similar studies have been done since this time, all finding similar results.

 Herbalists, naturopaths, and an increasing number of physicians are beginning to use this botanical on their patients more commonly, as the evidence towards its effectiveness is hard to argue in light of these recent studies on the herb.